Late effects of pelvic radiotherapy

 Bladder problems after pelvic radiotherapy

-Pelvic radiotherapy can cause long-term changes in the way the bladder works.
+Pelvic radiotherapy can cause long-term changes in how the bladder works.
 Changes may include:

 -

 Pelvic radiotherapy can cause the bladder to shrink.
-This means it cannot hold as much urine (pee) as before.
 This happens when the bladder walls become scarred and the tissue becomes less stretchy.
+This means it cannot hold as much urine as before.
+When you need to pass urine, you may feel as though you need to go straight away (urgency).

 -